theypsilon/Update_All_MiSTer/updater-pc/README.md

 *Some cards might have issues with downloading many files to it at once, so it is better to run from the SD card for incremental updates only.

+# Known problems

+Norton antivirus has detected thread in DLLs in a case, which are a false positives.
+Those DLLs and all the other files come from the standard installation of [Cygin 64](https://cygwin.com/) and are tested in many other antivirus without any notice of malware of any kind.
+If you use Norton, and you face this problem you would have to disable Norton before executing the .bat files included in the zip.